jalexvig/jalexvig.github.io/_posts/2015-09-22-jobcase-geolocation.md

 ### pseudo-labeling

 We would like to examine misclassified place descriptions.
 In order to do this, however, we need a labeled set.
 Since we don't have this we can use descriptions that contain postal codes and assume the postal code is correct.
-For such a place description, we find the document with the corresponding postal code and see if it's city/cityAliases match the city provided by the user.
+For such a place description, we find the document with the corresponding postal code and see if its city/cityAliases fields match the city provided by the user.
 Similarly we see if the state provided by the user and the inferred state match the state from the document.

 *Implementation note*: to do this, we use the edit distance to see if the city is represented by the document selected.
 The distance cap for matches was set to 2.